-Teams of multiple institutions may submit collaborative applications.
+Teams of multiple institutions may submit collaborative applications if and only if Federal agencies are proposed as members of a team.
+In such a situation, only the Federal agency or agencies and the lead non-Federal entity may submit collaborative applications.
 Each submitted application in such a team must indicate that it is part of a collaborative project/group.
 Every partner institution must submit an application through its own sponsored research office.
 Each multi-institutional team can have only one lead institution.
 Each application within the multi-institutional team, including the narrative, starting with the title page, and all required appendices and attachments, must be identical with the following exceptions:

-- Each application must contain a correct SF-424 (R&R) cover for the submitting institution only. - Each application must contain a unique budget corresponding to the expenditures for that application's submitting institution only. - Each application must contain a unique budget justification corresponding to the expenditures for that application's submitting institution only.
+- Each application must contain a correct SF-424 (R&R) cover page for the submitting institution only. - Each application must contain a unique budget corresponding to the expenditures for that application's submitting institution only. - Each application must contain a unique budget justification corresponding to the expenditures for that application's submitting institution only.